Inverkip: Ardgowan

-Witchcraft & Witch Hunts
+Witchcraft and witch hunts

 Inverkip was a hotbed of witchcraft activity for half a century from 1640 to 1690.
 The Ministers of the parish at the time, the Rev John Hamilton (1626 to 1664) and Rev Alexander Leslie (1665 to 1684) were noted as being ‘zealous persecutors of witches’.
 A Royal Enquiry into the Inverkip witch hunts, which have been compared to those at Salem, was led by Archibald Stewart of Blackhall.
 During this enquiry 18 year old Marie Lamont was tried as a witch before the Commission, Sir Archibald and the Rev John Hamilton.
 Marie confessed that ‘Jean King, Kattie Scott, Janet Holm, herself and sundry others, met together in the mirk, at the bucht-gait of Ardgowan whar, the devil was with them in the shape of a black man with cloven feet, and directit them to fetch whyte sand fre the shore, and cast it about yetts of Ardgowan and about the ministers hous’.
 Marie was found guilty of witchcraft and burned at the stake, the fate of the others is not known.

-A local verse recalls another notable character during this period...
+A local verse recalls another notable character during this period: